kcmvp/gob/README.md

   Keep the principle:Don't let the bad smell comes into code repositories.
   As server side hooks happens after code have been pushed into repositories, a local hook can help you prevent issues slipping into repository.

+- Can I call the script from git server hook or piple line?

+Yes, you can call it.
+In fact this project's piple line is calling the **builder.go** directly. [builder workflow](https://github.com/kcmvp/gob/blob/main/.github/workflows/build.yml)